5 Instructional Design Essentials for E-learning Courses

 1. Activities need to be well integrated into the course content so that the key learning is emphasized.

-Ideally, there could be a quiz, multiple choice questions or puzzles at the end of a new concept or content that evaluates learner’s comprehension of the knowledge or information shared.
+Ideally, instructional design principles suggest including a quiz, multiple choice questions or puzzles at the end of a new concept or content that evaluates learner’s comprehension of the knowledge or information shared.
 These should be evenly spread across the course instead of having a summative assessment at the end of the course.

 2. Activities need to be designed such that they enable learners to get a firm grip on the content.